nisarawais/nisarawais/README.md

 - 👋 Hi, I’m Awais and it is pronounced "uh-Vas".
-I am a senior student majoring in Computer Science at Lakehead University.
+I recently graduated with my Honors Bachelor of Science in Computer Science from Lakehead University.
 - 📫 Please feel free to shoot me an email.
 It is aanisar369@gmail.com

 <!---